ZhenoxApp/ZhenoxApp/README.md

 1. Fork and branch from `main`.
 2. Run `pnpm lint && pnpm typecheck`.
 3. Keep commits atomic, messages in English.
-4. Never route NSFW through Vertex — this is a hard CI check, not a suggestion.
+4. Never route NSFW through the Core pipeline — this is a hard CI check, not a suggestion.
 5. All UI strings must ship in both `en.json` and `zh.json`.

 Good first issues are tagged `good-first-issue`.
 Design contributions welcome via the `design/` track.